 The School of Life is a channel devoted to offering first-rate content to their followers, so it’s no surprise that they sustain that quality standard when they make YouTube thumbnails.

 Another strength of this thumbnail example is its subtle branding.
 If you are familiar with this channel, you’ll know that most of its video thumbnails share a similar layout and typeface.
-That way, The School of Life manages to convey their distinctive style through their thumbnails without including their logo, which can sometimes make such small images look cluttered.
+That way, The School of Life manages to convey its distinctive style through its thumbnails without including its logo, which can sometimes make such small images look cluttered.

 Talking about branding, take a look at this thumbnail example: